BNSC1/android-notes/README.md

 - `manifestPlaceholders`: creates "variables" to be used in `AndroidManifest.xml`

-- `<intent-filter>`: specifies the types of intents components can respond to
+- `<intent-filter>`: a component that is used to specify the types of Intent messages that a component can receive or respond to.
+An `IntentFilter` is used to filter the incoming Intents and determine which component should handle the Intent.

 - launchMode: